 Similar to the last question but more about what you are doing away from your computer.
 Do you like to think about things, solve puzzles, or obsess for a solution?
 Many times if I can’t think about something clearly when I’m working at my computer, I might have reached my limit for the day, but later that day, when I’m watching TV or relaxing, the problem is churning in my head.
 Maybe I’m going for a walk or taking a shower, and I will come up with the solution that I was looking for earlier in the day.
 This kind of obsession is going to help make you a better programmer faster.

-Conversely, it took me years to learn this, but sometimes you genuinely need to get away.
+Conversely, it took me years to learn this, but sometimes you genuinely need to getaway.
 Leave the problem behind in your mind and work on another hobby or outlet to give yourself some space.
 Once you are away from the problem, you will allow your mind to do the creative thing it does and develop some new or unique solution.

 Will You Always Strive to Learn Something New?

 New frameworks, technologies, standards, security practices, and industry-level changes are always happening in the technology space.
 You always need to learn things and progress if you want to progress in your career and grow in your skill.
-Many jobs and many people in the world get their foot in the door, and then that is it for them.
+Many jobs and many people in the world get their foot in the door, which is it for them.
 However, in programming, you always want to be learning something new.
 Conversely, specializing and going very deep into a subject can be a great way to advance your career increase your pay to the maximum level.
 Often, the people who make and support a single library can charge any price they want for their services.
-When you only know the standard stacks, you are more of a commodity, but when you are one of 3 people who know the ins-and-outs of highly complex technology, you can command your pay level.
+When you only know the standard stacks, you are more of a commodity, but when you are one of 3 people who know the ins and outs of highly complex technology, you can command your pay level.

 Can Everyone Become a Computer Programmer?